Oven Baked Corned Beef with Mustard Glaze

 6. Spread the mustard all over the top and the sides of the corned beef brisket.

-7. Wrap the brisket in foil so that it is tightly sealed. heat your oven to 350 degrees and place the corned beef in the oven.
+7. Wrap the pan the brisket is in foil so that it is tightly sealed, make sure no foil is resting on top of the brisket.
+Heat your oven to 350 degrees and place the corned beef in the oven.
 Bake one hour per pound.

 9. When the corned beef has baked for the allotted time for size, carefully open the foil, spread the rest of the mustard mix that you reserved on the top.
 Sprinkle the seasoning packet that came with the beef over the top as well.
 Turn up the oven to 375 degrees and bake for 15 more minutes.
 I prefer a caramelized crust on the beef, so I broil it for a few minutes at the end.
 If you do this, keep a close eye so it doesn't burn.